 The Service Center Request file (SCSS) is a file of all Service Center requests which include Cancelled, Processed, and Rejected requests.
 This file is created on a monthly basis.

-The Disclosure Statistics file is created quarterly and contains order routing statistics for each customer by venue.
-The file includes quarterly counts and percentages of market orders, limit orders, and other orders.
+The Disclosure Statistics (SEC6) file is created quarterly, two to three weeks after the first Saturday of the quarter-end.
+It contains order routing statistics for each Introducing Broker Dealer (IBD) by venue.
+It includes counts and percentages of market orders, limit orders, and other orders for quarterly data.